Board of Directors

 Director

 Kevin C. Gorman, Ph.D. joined our Board in April 2017.
-He has more than 25 years of experience in the life science business including senior roles in finance, business development and operations.
-Dr. Gorman is a founder of Neurocrine Biosciences, Inc., a publicly traded biotechnology company (“Neurocrine”).
-He was appointed President and Chief Executive Officer of Neurocrine in January 2008 after having served as Executive Vice President and Chief Operating Officer since September 2006 and prior to that, as Executive Vice President and Chief Business Officer and Senior Vice President of Business Development.
-He has served on the board of directors of Neurocrine since January 2008.
+He has more than 30 years of experience in the life science business including senior roles in finance, business development and operations.
+Dr. Gorman is a founder of Neurocrine Biosciences, Inc., a publicly traded biotechnology company (“Neurocrine”), and has served as a member of the board of directors of Neurocrine, since January 2008, From January 2008 to October 2024, he served as President and Chief Executive Officer of Neurocrine.
+Previously, Dr. Gorman served as Executive Vice President and Chief Operating Officer of Neurocrine from September 2006 to January 2008 and Senior Vice President of Business Development.
 From 1990 until 1993, Dr. Gorman was a principal of Avalon Medical Partners, L.P., where he was responsible for the early-stage founding of the company and several other biotechnology companies such as Onyx Pharmaceuticals, Inc., Metra Biosystems, Inc., Idun Pharmaceuticals, Inc. and ARIAD Pharmaceuticals, Inc. Dr. Gorman received his Ph.D. in immunology and M.B.A. in finance from the University of California, Los Angeles and did further post-doctoral training at The Rockefeller University.
 We believe that Dr. Gorman’s experience in biotechnology company leadership roles and his educational background qualify him to serve on our Board.

 Kurt A. Gustafson